 2007 Toyota Camry Oil Type And Capacity

-If you own a 2007 Toyota Camry, then you should know the oil type and capacity that is required for your car.
+If you own a 2007 Toyota Camry, you should be aware of the specific oil type and capacity required for your vehicle.
 Here is some detailed information about this topic.
-The 2007 Toyota Camry takes 5W-30 oil and the capacity is 4.5 quarts with filter.
+The 2007 Toyota Camry requires 5W-30 oil, with a capacity of 4.5 quarts and a filter.

 You should always use synthetic oil in your Camry as it will help to prolong the life of your engine and protect it from wear and tear.